r-arvind/r-arvind.github.io/_posts/2020-12-23-how-to-make-your-own-css-framework-part-3.md

 My go to tool for designing is <a href="https://www.figma.com/" target="_blank" rel="nofollow noopener">Figma</a>.
 The main reason is that it's an online tool and it offers upto 3 projects in free version, which is more than enough for me.

-There are lots of other good tools in the market like AdobeXD, Sketch. <a href="https://www.citrusbits.com/app-designing-tools-comparison-with-pros-and-cons/" rel="nofollow" target="_blank">This article</a> gives a really good comparison of some design tools.
+There are lots of other good tools in the market like AdobeXD, Sketch. <a href="https://www.citrusbits.com/app-designing-tools-comparison-with-pros-and-cons/" rel="nofollow noopener" target="_blank">This article</a> gives a really good comparison of some design tools.

 But always keep in mind that in the end, it's just a design tool.
 What matters is what you build with it.
 A lot of people tend to waste time jumping from one tool to another.
 Just pick one which feels comfortable to use.
 You can always switch tools in the future if it doesn't feel right.
 Most of the skills you pick up are transferable.
 Once you master one software, it won't take much time to master a new one.